Gen Digital: 1990 to 1999

-2000 to present
+2000 to 2014

 From 1999 to April 2009, Symantec was led by CEO John W. Thompson, a former VP at IBM.
 At the time, Thompson was the only African-American leading a major US technology company.
 He was succeeded in April 2009 by the company's long-time Symantec executive Enrique Salem.
 Under Salem, Symantec completed the acquisition of Verisign's Certificate Authority business, dramatically increasing their share of that market.

 In 2009, Symantec released a list of the then "100 dirtiest websites", which contain the most malware as detected by Norton Safe Web.

 Salem was abruptly fired in 2012 for disappointing earnings performance and replaced by Steve Bennett, a former CEO of Intuit and GE executive.
-In January 2013, Bennett announced a major corporate reorganization, with a goal of reducing costs and improving Symantec's product line.
+In January 2013, Bennett announced a major corporate reorganization, with the goal of reducing costs and improving Symantec's product line.
 He said that sales and marketing "had been high costs but did not provide quality outcomes".
 He concluded that "Our system is just broken".

 Robert Enderle of CIO.com reviewed the reorganization and noted that Bennett was following the General Electric model of being product-focused instead of customer-focused.
 He concluded "Eliminating middle management removes a large number of highly paid employees.
 This will tactically improve Symantec's bottom line but reduce the skills needed to ensure high-quality products in the long term."

 In March 2014, Symantec fired Steve Bennett from his CEO position and named Michael Brown as interim president and chief executive.
 Including the interim CEO, Symantec has had 3 CEOs in less than two years.
 On September 25, 2014, Symantec announced the appointment of Michael A. Brown as its president and chief executive officer.
 Brown had served as the company's interim president and chief executive officer since March 20, 2014.
 Mr. Brown has served as a member of the company's board of directors since July 2005 following the acquisition of VERITAS Software Corporation.
 Mr. Brown had served on the VERITAS board of directors since 2003.